dafny-lang/dafny/docs/DafnyRef/GrammarDetails.md

 * `{ }` iteration (0 or more times), e.g. `{a} b` means `b` or `a b` or `a a b` or ...
 * We allow `|` inside `[ ]` and `{ }`.
 So `[a | b]` is short for `[(a | b)]`
   and `{a | b}` is short for `{(a | b)}`.
+* `//` in a line introduces a comment that extends to the end-of-the line, but does not terminate the production
 * The first production defines the name of the grammar, in this case `Dafny`.

 In addition to the Coco rules, for the sake of readability we have adopted these additional conventions.

 * We allow `-` to be used. `a - b` means it matches if it matches `a` but not `b`.
-* We omit the `.` that marks the end of a CoC/R production.
+* We omit the `.` that marks the end of a CoCo/R production.
+* we omit deprecated features.

 To aid in explaining the grammar we have added some additional productions that are not present in the original grammar.
 We name these with a trailing